Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 [3:58]
 **At the same time, I had another powerful learning experience.** Quite a different one, then, to seeing the violence that was going on in the streets.
 I saw that violence isn't what we human beings are really about.
 I was fortunate enough to see people exercising compassion under difficult conditions.
 For example, my grandmother, with whom we lived, was paralyzed.
 My mother was taking care of her.
 Each night, one of my uncle's would come to help my mother, and take care of my grandmother.
 I couldn't wait for him to get there.

-I would watch as he took care of my grandmother, as he cleaned her up, gave her various medical treatments that she needed.
-What struck me is the whole time he was doing this, the beautiful smile on his face.
+I would watch as he took care of my grandmother, as he cleaned her up, and gave her various medical treatments that she needed.
+What struck me is, the whole time he was doing this, the beautiful smile on his face.
 Even though to me as a boy it seemed that the work he was doing was not easy.
-It was difficult to clean up somebody, give them medications, the whole time he was doing it he had such a beautiful smile on his face.
-So **I saw this aspect of human beings, human beings who could enjoy contributing to other people's well being.**
+It was difficult to clean up somebody, give them medications, the whole time he was doing it he had such a beautiful smile on his face. **I saw this aspect of human beings, human beings who could enjoy contributing to other people's well being.**

 #### Two questions were in me, from this time on, and to this day